The entire book appears at this link with chapters added after appearing online:

 Tyger exits the small wood frame shotgun duplex to his

-good neighbor protocol.
+good nay-bore protocol.
 Why spoil a perfect vision.

 Our boy loads himself in the dented grey Toyota station

 wagon without a muffler .
 He smoky-mokes across to